 Although Wanda did not want a memorial service, we can all choose to memorialize Wanda in a way that we believe honors her.
 I invite those of you who knew Wanda to email your memories and appreciations to firstname.lastname@example.org.
 Comments will be compiled and posted to this web page.
 Wanda also wanted people to feel free to make donations to an organization of their choice, if so moved.

 Wanda was dearly beloved to many at CSU-OT, including former and current students, and, indeed, to many in the larger OT community in the state and nationwide.
 Wanda had a love of life and big heart for everyone—a kind, gentle, and generous soul who truly lived in gratitude and loved and supported CSU-OT and her profession with a passion.
 There is absolutely no replacing her nor denying the sadness of her passing.
 May her beautiful spirit continue to inspire us, as I have every faith it will.

 The following memorial comments have been received by the College of Health and Human Sciences and Department of Occupational Therapy at Colorado State University about our beloved Wanda Mayberry.

 “I first became a fan of hers when she was on a faculty panel and she mentioned how much she appreciated adult learners/NTS in her classroom because they made her a better teacher!
-She then volunteered at Cinco Cinco race and then served on our committee for a several years.
+She then volunteered at the Cinco Cinco race and then served on our committee for several years.
 Smart, Sweet, Straight ahead.
 That was our Wanda! “